WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 Matthew Hall, Director, Gemological Institute of America (GIA).

-The true cost of a mined diamond falls under several headings, environmental, human and ethical.
+The true cost of creating a diamond falls under several headings, environmental, human and ethical.

 In first-world countries, mine workers are often highly skilled workers, well paid and well looked-after.
 In poorer nations, where the industry is not so well regulated, diamond miners often work in treacherous conditions, where there is little concern for safety, and the pay is low.
 In some cases, there is no pay, and women and children are also effectively enslaved by the mine owners, or where the diamonds are sold to fund conflict and rebellion.
 The international diamond trade has tried to prevent these so-called ‘conflict diamonds’ from entering the market, by introducing the Kimberley Process, to verify diamonds’ ethical origins, but there are flaws and loopholes in this process, so you can never entirely guarantee that a mined diamond is free from human rights abuses.